-Board ethnicity Number of Board members Percentage of the Board Number of senior positions on the Board Number in executive management Percentage of executive management White British or other White (including minority white groups) 10 100% 4 3 100% Mixed/Multiple Ethnic Groups N/A N/A N/A N/A N/A Asian/Asian British N/A N/A N/A N/A N/A Black/African/Caribbean/Black British N/A N/A N/A N/A N/A Other ethnic group, including Arab N/A N/A N/A N/A N/A Not specified/ prefer not to say N/A N/A N/A N/A N/A
+Number of Board members Percentage of the Board Number of senior positions on the Board Number in executive management Percentage of executive management White British or other White (including minority white groups) 9 90% 4 4 100% Mixed/Multiple Ethnic Groups 1 10% 0 0 0% Asian/Asian British N/A N/A N/A N/A N/A Black/African/Caribbean/Black British N/A N/A N/A N/A N/A Other ethnic group N/A N/A N/A N/A N/A Not specified/ prefer not to say N/A N/A N/A N/A N/A

-1. Defined as Chair, Chief Executive Officer ('CEO'), Chief Financial Officer ('CFO') or Senior Independent Director.

-Our approach to data collection for the purposes of collecting the data used in these tables can be found on page 94.
+- 1. Defined as Chair, Chief Executive Officer ('CEO'), Chief Financial Officer ('CFO') or Senior Independent Director. - 2.
+For the purposes of the UK Listing Rules, "executive management" is defined as the executive committee or most senior executive or managerial body below the board, including the company secretary.
+"Executive management" therefore comprises the Executive Committee and the Company Secretary (even though the Company Secretary is not a member of the Executive Committee). - Our approach to data collection for the purposes of collecting the data used in these tables can be found on page 88.

+Board independence

+(as at 31 March 2025)

 Director Independent

 Chair William Rucker Yes

 Executive Benoît Durteste No

 David Bicarregui No

 Antje Hensel-Roth No

-Non Virginia Holmes Yes
+Non- Virginia Holmes Yes

 Executive Rosemary Leith Yes

 Matthew Lester Yes

-Amy Schioldager Yes
+Sonia Baxendale Yes

 Andrew Sykes Yes

 Stephen Welton Yes

+1. Independer nt on appointment.